Examining where Muslims fit in God's plan of salvation

-This is obviously a touchy subject, because like it or not, discussing Islam even in the brightest and most positive way can easily lead a variety of emotional responses from upbeat and accepting right down to angry and condemning.
-So, to try and avoid the emotional rollercoaster, we laid a foundation.
-We said from the very beginning that:
+This is obviously a touchy subject.
+Like it or not, discussing Islam even in the brightest and most positive way can easily lead a variety of emotional responses ranging from upbeat and accepting, right down to angry and condemning.
+To try and avoid the emotional rollercoaster, we laid this foundation right away on the podcast:

-- We would view Islam in a positive light and therefore make no room to entertain the interpretations of the minority radical and hateful sects that seem to get all of the attention.
+- We would view Islam in a positive light.
+There was no room made to entertain the interpretations of the minority radical and hateful sects that seem to get all of the attention.

 - Our beliefs regarding Islam are straightforward.
-We believe that it is not an accurate representation of the God of the Universe or his plans and purposes – but – we do not discount the positive examples of moral living and principles that are shown to us by so many upstanding moral and peaceful Muslims.
+We believe it is not an accurate representation of the God of the Universe or His plans and purposes.
+But we do not discount the positive examples of moral living and principles shown to us by so many upstanding, moral and peaceful Muslims.

-With the previous foundation in place, our objective was to compare how Muslims view God, Jesus and the Scriptures of the Bible with our own take on these matters as those who believe in that the Bible is the inspired word of God.
-As we approached the similarities and differences, we began to be able to clearly view not only perceptions of Jesus’ role but the scripturally-explicit guidelines of his role.
-One glaring reality we discussed was the absolute inability to have both perspectives “be right.”
+With this foundation in place, our objective was to compare how Muslims view God, Jesus and the Scriptures of the Bible with our own take on these matters, as those who believe in that the Bible is the inspired word of God.
+As we approached the similarities and differences, we began to be able to clearly view not only perceptions of Jesus’ role, but also the scripturally-explicit guidelines of his role.
+One glaring reality we discussed was the absolute inability to have both perspectives be correct.
 In the case of these two belief systems, one really does have to choose which perspective (if any) they see worthy of following.

-In short, we attempted to have a frank conversation about differing beliefs without going down the road of condemning or insulting.
-We would encourage you to check out our January 30, 2017 podcast, “Did Jesus Die for Muslims?” and see for yourself why we gave an answer that some may consider surprising to that question.
-Hopefully you will listen and tell us what you think!
+In short, we attempted to have a frank conversation about differing beliefs without condemning or insulting.
+We would encourage you to check out our January 30, 2017 podcast, “Did Jesus Die for Muslims?”
+See for yourself why we gave an answer some may consider surprising to that question.
+Listen and tell us what you think!